-The solution to the problem of PPC draws the following assumptions:
+The solution to the problem of PPC based on random projection draws the following assumptions:

-- The data matrix D subjected to clustering contains only numerical attributes that must be transformed to protect individuals' data values before the data sharing for clustering occurs. - In PPC over centralized data, the identity of an object (ID) must be replaced by a fictitious identifier.
-In PPC over vertically partitioned data, the IDs of the objects are used for the join purposes between the parties involved in the solution, and the existence of an object at a site is not considered private.
+- The data matrix D subjected to clustering contains only numerical attributes that must be transformed to protect individuals' data values before the data sharing for clustering occurs. - In PPC over centralized data, the existence of an object (ID) should be replaced by a fictitious identifier.
+In PPC over vertically partitioned data, the IDs of the objects are used for the join purposes between the parties involved in the solution. - The transformation (random projection) applied to the original data might slightly modify the distance between data points.
+Such a transformation justifies the trade-off between privacy, accuracy, and communication cost.

 One interesting characteristic of the solution based on random projection is that, once the dimensionality of a database is reduced, the attribute names in the released database are irrelevant.
-We refer to the released database as a disquised database, which is shared for clustering.
+In other words, the released database preserves, in general, the similarity between the objects, but the underlying data values are completely different from the original ones.
+We refer to the released database as a disguised database, which is shared for clustering.